pcaston/OpenPeerPower.github.io/source/_docs/tools/hass.markdown

 description: "Description of hass."
 ---

-The command-line part of Home Assistant is `hass`.
+The command-line part of Open Peer Power is `hass`.

 ```bash